 The art on this web site was drawn by Chris Stiles, who was diagnosed with severe autism in 1972.

-Although institutionalism was urged as the best choice of the day for children and their families, Chris’s family was able to keep him at home.
-He spent a lot of time studying nature; Leaves, rocks, waves on the Puget Sound.
-His pictures of trees, rocks, water, and man-made things like houses and gates and castles reflect his understanding, his conceptualization of the world.
-It is the world someone with autism sees.Social development is one of the most severely disabling aspects of autism.
+Although institutionalization was urged as the best choice of the day for children and their families, Chris' family was willing and able to keep him in the family.
+He spent a lot of time studying nature; especially branches he picked up with lots and lots of side branches and twigs-he would literally spend HOURS looking at a single branch-twisting, turning and viewing it from different angles.
+We now know that this was because (as an architect once told me) "Chris has a CAD program in his head."
+To which I said, "What's a CAD program?"
+He was studying and processing in his mind the way that shape changes with position.
+This has been reflected in his art many years later.Social development is one of the most severely disabling aspects of autism.
 It often manifests very early as the absence of eye contact and imitative behavior.
 Both of these are crucial to the development of speech.
 When language does develop it often does not serve the function of communication.
 It is ritualized or a repetition of phrases that the autistic person has heard someone else use.
 For example, an autistic child might say “Stay here,” because he is thinking of leaving and expects his parent to say that if he starts to leave.

 Other ritualistic behaviors might involve taking shoes and socks off and then putting them back on over and over again, or taking two steps forward and two steps back over and over.
 It makes something as simple as getting dressed in the morning very time consuming.
 It can be very difficult to interrupt the ritual.